 - Tips for Running Your Store Like a Pro

 Blurb: Every Step is Connected: It’s extremely important to note that steps two through four work very closely together.
-Each step is significantly important to the others.
-If you need to ever go back and read a step over, or read one step twice and slowly, please do so!
+Each step is significantly important to others.
+If you need to ever go back and read a step over or read one step twice and slowly, please do so!
 Taking the extra 15 minutes to re-read a step shows you’re taking things seriously.

 1.)
 Generating Product Ideas

 This section is solely about being creative, having some fun, and gathering product ideas.
 This isn’t the time to be erasing ideas that pop up in your head.
 Write them all down and we’ll sort through them in the next few steps to find the one we love.
 Get inspired!
 At the end of this section, it’s a solid goal to have about 15 to 20 product and/or niche ideas in mind.

 Blurb: What the #$%^ is a niche?
 A niche is simply a segmented part of a market.
 For example, a niche wouldn’t be “clothes.”
 This would be way too broad of a category.
 However, “men’s soccer apparel” is a niche.
 Finding a fruitful niche to sell to is half the battle with your online business.
 Take the concept of finding a niche as serious as possible.

 Unless you’re married, or ridiculously close to someone through other means, you probably know yourself better than anyone else.
 Let’s think about you to get started.
 Think about your life and what’s around you.
 What products do you use regularly?
 What do you love?
 What do you hate?
 Here are some more jump-off questions to get you inspired.
 Write down everything on the pen and paper you’ve got in front of you.

 - What products are essential for this hobby?

 - Can you search the internet for awesome products related to this hobby?

 - What subjects are you an expert in?

 - What products are related to this body of knowledge?